ohohlfeld/itc36/video-capture.md

 ### What to submit
-* A preferably maximum three-minute video sharing experiences and memories related to ITC
+* A preferably maximum two-minute video sharing experiences and memories related to ITC
 * The video must be in mp4 format.
 * Video resolutions must be 720p or higher.
 Aspect ratio should be 16:9.
 * Submission via https://nettskjema.no/a/519330

 ### How to prepare

 There are a wide range of possibilties to prepare the video.
-Some thoughts about potentially good candidates below.
+Feel free to include slides, pictures or anything else you want to share with the community.
+Some thoughts about potentially good tools below.

 * Slide Show in Powerpoint - Instructions for different platforms/versions are [here](https://support.office.com/en-us/article/record-a-slide-show-with-narration-and-slide-timings-0b9502c6-5f6c-40ae-b1e7-e47d8741161c).
 * Local Recording in Zoom: Instructions are [here](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0063640).
 Make sure to perform local recording with at least HD quality.